 Admission to Casa Loma is free with the Toronto CityPASS.
 You will also benefit from an audio guide in French.

-If you do not have a CityPASS, it is possible to buy your entrance ticket to Casa Loma directly by clicking on this link:
+If you do not have a CityPASS, it is possible to buy your entrance ticket to Casa Loma here.

 B. The Royal Ontario Museum

 Then take the metro from Dupont station to Museum station.

 You will be able to visit the largest museum in Canada: the Royal Ontario Museum, also called ROM.

 Here too, its exterior architecture is particularly singular and has been the subject of a little controversy: we discover a very modern structure in glass and aluminum which will fit into the old stone facade.
 At least you’re sure not to miss it!